What is classical Hodgkin lymphoma?

 Most people are followed-up for at least 2 years after treatment for Hodgkin lymphoma.
 Some hospitals offer follow-up for 5 years or longer.
 You might have regular follow-up appointments, or you might be given guidance on booking your own appointments as-and-when you need them.

 After your follow-up period ends, your GP usually becomes your main point of contact if you have any concerns or notice anything unusual.
 Your GP should have a record of your diagnosis and all the treatment you’ve had.

 Relapsed and refractory classical Hodgkin lymphoma

 In a small number of people, classical Hodgkin lymphoma is refractory (does not respond to treatment) or relapses (comes back).
 In either event, there are other treatments that your doctor can suggest.

-A stem cell transplant is an intensive treatment.
+A stem cell transplant is a very intensive treatment.
 You need tests beforehand to make sure you are fit enough to have it.
-If you are not, there are targeted treatments and experimental treatments that your doctor may suggest.

-- come back after a stem cell transplant.
+- you do not respond to a stem cell transplant.

 This might include more salvage chemotherapy with a different regimen.
 There are also targeted treatments that might be suitable for you, such as: